Frequently Asked Questions

 Typically, no. In some extenuating cases we do cover daily rail/bus services; if you believe you need this assistance, let us know.

-What is the minimum age for participation in the STaRS Internship Program?
+What is the minimum age for participation in the RAMP UP / STaRS Internship Program?

 You must be 16 years old on the day the internship starts (typically around the middle of June).
 There are no exceptions to this rule.

-How many individuals are being accepted into the STaRS Internship Program each year?
+How many individuals are being accepted into the RAMP UP / STaRS Internship Program each year?

 The number varies from year to year, but approximately 20 people will be invited to join us each summer.